 Four Australian states (including the extension), easy birds, lots of lifer bird species and bird families, varied habitats from widespread ones like mangroves and rainforest but also unique Australian ones like mallee, brigalow, Sclerophyll and mulga; plus, plentiful photos of the experience and the birds and odd animals of the country.
 That is this tour in a nutshell.

-Day 3: Black Mountain Road to Daintree via the Outback (NE Queensland).
+Day 3: Cairns to Daintree via the Outback (NE Queensland).
 One of the undoubted beauties of birding in Northeast Queensland, is the sheer variety of habitats in which to bird in.
 Even by this early point of the tour we will have likely been in mangroves, on a sandy islet in the Great Barrier Reef, and also covered open woods and parkland in Cairns.
 On this day, we change tack again, by immersing ourselves for the morning into tropical rainforest birding, in the Wet Tropics of northeast Queensland.
 While this may sound daunting, and indeed the birding can be more challenging than other habitats, Australia can claim some of the easiest forest birding in the World, so this is no major task, even for people without any familiarity with Australian birds.
-We will visit a lodge where our main hope will be for a Southern Cassowary to wander into the garden and feed on the abundant tropical fruits laid out for them.
-If one comes in, our cameras will be in for a treat, as they are close, and big, and therefore very easy to photograph!
-Other feeders on site offer chances to see a bird-of-paradise, Victoria’s Riflebird, as well as Macleay’s Honeyeater (a local species), and the noisy Spotted Catbird, which is actually a bowerbird that makes no effort to build a bower.
-Other possibilities in the nearby rainforest include, Emerald Dove, Superb Fruit-Dove, Yellow-breasted Boatbill (a family endemic to Australia), Spectacled Monarch, and Helmeted Friarbird.
+This superb tropical rainforest close to Cairns, offers up a delectable set of birds like Double-eyed Fig-Parrot, Wompoo and Superb Fruit-Doves, Spotted Catbird, Victoria’s Riflebird, Pied and Spectacled Monarchs, Yellow-breasted Boatbill, Macleay’s, Yellow-spotted and Graceful Honeyeaters, and Pale-yellow Robin.